 - PPC advertisers who want to control the sales funnel further: Landing pages reduce normal website noise, such as menus, leading to a clearer, on-page call to action, which results in a higher conversion rate than generic web pages

-Even if you’re confident in your website, you will likely benefit from using a professional landing page.
+Even if you’re confident in your business website, you will likely benefit from using a professional landing page.
 Businesses that switch from linking web pages and ads to landing pages and ads usually see an increase in the number of conversions their ad produces.
 The main point of using your ad spend is to generate business and capturing leads and driving users through your sales funnel via a landing page is a surefire way to do that.

 Landing Page Cost